esentio/Yamo/README.md

 **It's not yet in version 1.0.
 Can I use it already?**

 It is a work in progress, but it is pretty stable now and can do a lot of things already.
+It has been used in couple of commercial projects by now.
 Public API shouldn't change much except adding new features.
 See mentions about planned features below.
 Internals will certainly change, because of refactoring/code cleaning.

-Most of the public API is covered by tests (executed agains real databases - both MS SQL Server and SQLite).
+Most of the public API is covered by tests (executed against real databases - both MS SQL Server and SQLite).

 This documentation is being updated to always match latest released version.